palkan/action_policy/docs/pre_checks.md

 end
 ```

-Action Policy allows you to extract this common parts from rules into _pre-checks_:
+Action Policy allows you to extract the common parts from rules into _pre-checks_:

 ```ruby
 class PostPolicy < ApplicationPolicy